Crocodile Dundee II: Plot

-Rico and his men track them to Australia, where they hire some locals to assist, but their Aboriginal tracker promptly abandons the group upon learning that their quarry is Mick.
-The gangsters then take Mick's friend Walter as a hostage, but Mick saves him by narrowly missing an aimed rifle shot at Walter's head.
+Rico and his men eventually track Mick and Sue to Australia, where they hire some locals to assist them, but their Aboriginal tracker promptly abandons the group upon learning that their quarry is Mick.
+Rico’s men then take Mick's friend Walter hostage; Rico threatens to kill Walter, but Mick saves him by faking an attempt to shoot him.

-Walter convinces the gangsters that Mick's failed attack was because he is the only person suitable to guide them, so they take him as a replacement tracker.
-He then leads the gangsters on a false trail through the Outback, during which Mick, with the help of his Aboriginal friends he summoned with a bullroarer, reduces the opposition's numbers one by one, leaving the rest increasingly nervous.
-Mick retrieves Walter from Rico and Miguel, leaving the latter to face him alone.
+Rico believes that Mick tried to kill Walter because he is the best person to guide them, so he keeps him alive to serve as a replacement tracker.
+Walter, guided surreptitiously by Mick, then leads Rico and his men on a false trail through the Outback, as Mick, with Sue’s help and that of Aboriginal friends he summons with a bullroarer, reduces the opposition's numbers one by one by capturing them and holding them prisoner in a cave.
+Mick frees Walter by faking his being killed by a crocodile; this leaves Rico and Miguel to face Mick alone.
+When Walter tells Sue what Mick is planning to do, she leaves the cave to join Mick, and Walter goes with her.

-Rico sets a bushfire in a ploy to corner Mick, but Mick regains the upper hand, captures Rico, and switches clothes with him to lure Miguel into a vulnerable position.
-Sue, Walter, and Miguel begin shooting at the pair from a distance, mistaking their targets for each other.
-Walter and Miguel shoot Mick and Rico, respectively, and Rico falls down an escarpment to his death.
-Sue shoots and kills Miguel, after which they learn of the clothing switch from one of the Aboriginals.
-Sue is relieved to find that Walter's shot has only wounded Mick, and the two embrace.
-He asks her if she is ready to go home, to which she joyfully replies, "I am home."
+Rico sets a bushfire in a ploy to corner Mick, but Mick captures Rico and switches clothes with him to lure Miguel into a vulnerable position, not expecting Sue and Walter to show up.
+Seeing the pair from a distance, Walter shoots Mick thinking he is Rico, Miguel shoots Rico thinking he is Mick, and Sue then shoots and kills Miguel; Rico falls down an escarpment to his death, but Sue and Walter initially believe the body is Mick’s until one of the Aboriginals tells them about the clothing switch.
+Mick, whom Walter's shot has only wounded, walks up, and he and Sue embrace.
+He asks her if she is ready to go home, meaning to New York City, to which she replies, "I am home."